googleapis/google-cloud-java/google-cloud-spanner/README.md

 interact with Cloud Spanner using this Client Library.

 ## Getting Started
+#### Prerequisites
 Please refer to the [getting
 started](https://cloud.google.com/spanner/docs/getting-started/java/) guide.

+#### Complete source code

+In [DatabaseSelect.java](../google-cloud-examples/src/main/java/com/google/cloud/examples/spanner/snippets/DatabaseSelect.java) we put a quick start example, which shows how you can run a simple select statement.

 ## Troubleshooting